mohammed183/re_vit/markdown/01-Introduction.md

 ::: {.cell .markdown}
 # Introduction 📢

-In the paper "An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale," Dosovitskiy et al. present an innovative approach to applying the transformer architecture to computer vision tasks.
+In the paper “An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale” by Dosovitskiy et al. present an innovative approach to applying the transformer architecture to computer vision tasks.
 Originally designed for natural language processing, the transformer architecture is a type of neural network that uses a parallel multi-head attention mechanism to process sequential data.
 Introduced in the 2017 paper [“Attention Is All You Need” by Vaswani et al.](https://arxiv.org/abs/1706.03762), it has since become widely used in natural language processing tasks.

 ***
 :::